 The term scale of measurement is derived from two keywords in statistics, namely; measurement and scale.
-Measurement is the process of recording observations collected as part of a research.
+Measurement is the process of recording observations collected as part of the research.

 Scaling, on the other hand, is the assignment of objects to numbers or semantics.
-These two words merged together refers to the relationship among the assigned objects and the recorded observations.
+These two words merged together refer to the relationship among the assigned objects and the recorded observations.

 A measurement scale is used to qualify or quantify data variables in statistics.
 It determines the kind of techniques to be used for statistical analysis.

 There are different kinds of measurement scales, and the type of data being collected determines the kind of measurement scale to be used for statistical measurement.
 These measurement scales are four in number, namely; nominal scale, ordinal scale, interval scale, and ratio scale.